eslavnov/pylips/README.md

 **Fixed**
 - Improved handling of Ambilight + Hue feature, hopefully it should now work correctly for all models.
 Thank you all for the provided feedback and especially @Mr-Groch.
+- Verbose option is now properly respected in all modes.

 ### 1.2.0 - 2020-02-28
 **Added**